 The plaintiff does not have to know that the material he approved for publication is defamatory.
 If he knows the exact language of the publication or has reason to know that it could be defamatory and he gives consent, he is accepting the risk that it could be defamatory.
 Likewise, if a person participates in an activity, is part of an organization, or allows an investigation knowing the results of any of these will be reported, this constitutes consent and acceptance of the risk that the publication could be defamatory.

 In giving consent, the plaintiff may determine the extent of the privilege given the publisher by setting limitations.
 If no limitations are set, privilege is absolute regardless of whether the publisher exhibits ill will or uses the material inappropriately.
 If limitations are set and publication is made outside of those limitations, the publisher does not have the plaintiff’s consent and recovery is not barred in the event of a claim.
 Royer v.
 Steinberg, 90 Cal.App.3d 490, 153 Cal.
 Rptr.
 499 (1979)

 Consent is not considered valid and cannot bar recovery if it is obtained fraudulently.
 Nor can a person give consent if he or she is under duress or does not have the capacity to give consent.

 When considering a defamation claim, it is important to understand not only whether a person has given consent to a publication, but whether that consent has been given with limitations, including a specific time frame or a specific purpose.
-The attorneys at Minc Law, can help you determine how this rule applies to your situation.
+The internet defamation attorneys at Minc Law, can help you determine how this rule applies to your situation.
 Contact them at (216) 373-7706 or by filling out our online contact form.